splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

    * - Create services to automatically organize incidents depending on the impacted service.
      - Services
-     - See :ref:`create-configure-services`.
+     - See :ref:`ii-create-configure-services`.

    * - Route alerts to associate them with a service.
      - Service-based alert routing
-     - See :ref:`configure-alert-routing`.
+     - See :ref:`ii-configure-alert-routing`.

    * - Manage which alerts create an incident and how alerts are grouped into incidents.
 Use alert severity to determine if an incident is created and also group alerts by time period.
      - Alert grouping
-     - See :ref:`configure-alert-grouping`.
+     - See :ref:`ii-configure-alert-grouping`.

    * - Create incident workflows with a series of escalating steps to determine who is notified to respond when a new incident is triggered.
      - Incident workflows
-     - See :ref:`configure-incident-workflows`.
+     - See :ref:`ii-configure-incident-workflows`.

    * - Create on-call schedules and shifts to use as a step in your service incident workflows.
      - On-call schedules and shifts
-     - See :ref:`create-manage-on-call-schedules`.
+     - See :ref:`ii-create-manage-on-call-schedules`.

    * - Use incident management tools to respond to incidents as they are triggered.
      - Incident response
-     - See :ref:`respond-manage-incidents`.
+     - See :ref:`ii-respond-manage-incidents`.

 How Incident Intelligence works